 How did you prepare for the interview?

-Applicants commonly prepared for the interview by practicing a list of questions and reviewing the questions provided by the interviewer prior to the interview day to ensure they were well-prepared for what might be asked.
+Many applicants prepared for the interview by practicing a question list and reviewing questions provided by the company beforehand.
+They found it beneficial to focus on the specific questions provided to ensure they were well-prepared for the interview.

-Applicants commonly wish they had known to relax more before interviews, as the interviewers were nice and having questions in advance reduced stress.
-Many appreciated efforts by UNLV to reduce anxiety on interview day.
+Many applicants wished they had known to relax more before the interviews, as the interviewers were friendly and the questions were provided in advance, reducing stress.
+Overall, candidates appreciated UNLV's efforts to minimize anxiety during the interview day.

-Applicants generally expressed a positive surprise and appreciation for the school, indicating that they are heading in a positive direction but may benefit from achieving final accreditation.
+Applicants generally expressed a positive surprise and appreciation for the school, indicating that they have a favorable impression and see potential for improvement with final accreditation.

 What are your suggestions for the admissions office?

-Applicants commonly suggest that the admissions office improve the organization and structure of tours to provide a more informative and prepared experience for prospective students.
+Applicants commonly suggested that the admissions office should improve the organization and structure of tours to ensure that students are well-informed and guided effectively throughout the process.
+This feedback highlights a need for better preparation and clarity during campus tours to enhance the overall experience for prospective students.